BedRockJie/Prompts-Push-Tool/README.md

 - Browse prompts from a dedicated **Shared Prompts** tree view with quick access commands.
 - Open prompts directly from the tree view and copy their contents with one click.
 - Sync any prompt into the active workspace's `.vscode/prompts` or `.cursor/prompts` folder for downstream tools.
+- Apply customizable templates that copy multiple prompt files into opinionated workspace locations with a single command.
 - Reference prompts in chat by name (`#prompt-name`) and stream their contents directly into a chat response.

 ## Getting Started